pingducky/payloads-P4wnP1-A.L.O.A/steal-windows-hash/README.md

 ./install-requirement.sh
 ```

-To better understand, I invite you to read the source code of the steal-windows-hash.py file
+To more understand, I invite you to read the source code of the steal-windows-hash.py file

-I hope you didn't have any problems with my English :')